- Parents Home

 - Sports Center

 - Stress & Coping Center

 Coronavirus (COVID-19): How to Protect Babies and Toddlers

-As the coronavirus (COVID-19) pandemic continues, we've learned more about the virus and how to protect ourselves from it.
+As the coronavirus (COVID-19) pandemic continues, we're learning more about the virus and how to protect ourselves from it.
 Key steps include:

 - washing hands well and often

 Coronavirus can spread when people breathe, talk, cough, or sneeze.
-This is true even for people who feel fine and have no symptoms because they can still be infected and not know it.
+This is true even for people who feel fine and have no symptoms — they can still be infected and not know it.
 When someone wears a mask, it keeps the virus from reaching other people if they are infected, and also protects them from catching the virus from others.